Climate Protesters Under Fire In Europe: UN Expert

 He is also investigating whether companies based in Europe are, through local subsidiaries, contributing to attacks on activists.

-And the expert blasted European countries for "a double standard" by supporting environmental defenders in other parts of the world but "not protecting their defenders inside Europe".
+And the expert blasted European countries for“a double standard” by supporting environmental defenders in other parts of the world but“not protecting their defenders inside Europe”. - NNN-AGENCIES

 Legal Disclaimer: